Primary

 Reach up and slightly back on the same side as your back leg to maximize the hip flexor and lat stretch.
 Keep your front knee over your ankle and maintain an upright torso.
 Breathe into the stretch at the bottom.

-Want Lunge with Reach in your program?
+See where Lunge with Reach fits in your weekly plan

 Step forward into a lunge with right foot.